Skip to article frontmatterSkip to article content

 In(f)=j=1nwjf(xj),wj=11j(x)dxI_n(f) = \sum_{j=1}^n w_j f(x_j), \qquad w_j = \int_{-1}^1 \ell_j(x) \ud x

-Thus the quadrature formula is exact for any fP2n1f \in \poly_{2n-1}.
+the quadrature formula has degree of precision atleast 2n12n-1.
 Later, we will show that this is optimal and derive simpler formulae for the weights.